 - Inventories: Northern Spotted Owl surveys in the late 1980s and early 1990s (NPS), with more complete inventories in 1997, 1998, and 2006 (NPS and State Parks)

-- Monitoring: Two nesting status surveys throughout Kent Lake each year (MMWD and Avocet) since 1981
+- Monitoring: Two annual nesting status surveys (MMWD and Avocet) throughout Kent Lake since 1981

-- Monitoring: Long-term data collection through the Marin Wildlife Picture Index project to assess condition and trends beginning in 2014
+- Monitoring: Long-term data collection to assess abundance and distribution through the Marin Wildlife Picture Index Project beginning in 2014

 - Inventories: Mammal inventories in 1990–97 and 2014 (NPS and MMWD)